Question: "How many Israelites left Egypt in the exodus?"Recommended Resource:

-Since this is the “traditional” view, it comes with the primary concerns noted above.
-It would suggest that secular historical understanding of other nations and their military sizes is drastically wrong.
+This “traditional” view comes with the primary concerns noted above.
+It would suggest that secular historical understanding of the sizes of other nations and their military forces is drastically wrong.
 Or that Israel’s massive size somehow went unnoticed in the rest of the world specifically because they were weak and ineffective.

 Option Two: Small Israel; Misinterpretation of the Hebrew

-The Hebrew term ‘eleph is typically translated “thousand” (Exodus 18:21), such as in the first chapter of Numbers.
+The common Hebrew term ‘elep is typically translated “thousand” (Exodus 18:21), such as in the first chapter of Numbers.
 The counts given in this chapter are composed of words, not numerals.
-Numbers 1:21, for instance, records the men of Reuben’s tribe as sis’sāh vav arbā’im ‘eleph vav hamēs mē’ot.”
-The traditional, literal translation would be “six and forty thousand and five hundred,” usually rendered as “46,500.”
+Numbers 1:21, for instance, records the men of Reuben’s tribe as sis’sāh vav arbā’im ‘elep vav hamēs mē’owt.
+The traditional, literal translation is “six and forty thousand and five hundred,” usually rendered as “46,500.”

-However, two words in this phrase are subject to variations: ‘eleph and vav.
-The term ‘eleph is used elsewhere in Scripture as a reference to groups, not a literal number, including descriptions of Israel during and after the exodus.
-It is applies to tribes (Numbers 10:4), clans (Joshua 22:14; Judges 6:15; Micah 5:1), families (Joshua 22:21), and divisions (Numbers 1:16).
+However, two words in this phrase are subject to variations: ‘elep and vav.
+The term ‘elep (or ‘eleph) is used elsewhere in Scripture as a reference to groups, not a literal number, including descriptions of Israel during and after the exodus.
+It is applied to tribes (Numbers 10:4), clans (Joshua 22:14; Judges 6:15; Micah 5:1), families (Joshua 22:21), and divisions (Numbers 1:16).

-Further, the connecting symbol vav can mean “and,” but it can also mean “or,” depending on context.
-Exodus 21:15 and Exodus 21:17, for instance, use vav to imply that certain actions are a sin when done against one’s father “or” mother, not that they are sins when done against them both.
+Further, the connecting word vav can mean “and,” but it can also mean “or,” depending on context.
+Exodus 21:15 and Exodus 21:17, for instance, use vav to say that certain sins are committed against one’s father “or” mother.

-This typographical error is entirely plausible.
-While the Hebrew language itself represents numbers using words, ancient people often used shorthand, employing lines or dots similar to modern-day “tally marks.”
-Those would have been relatively easy to misread, and most potential scribal errors in Old Testament manuscripts involve exactly that level of discrepancy (2 Samuel 10:18; 1 Chronicles 19:18; 1 Kings 4:26; 2 Chronicles 9:25; 2 Kings 24:8; 2 Chronicles 36:9).
+Such a scribal or typographical error is entirely plausible.
+While the Hebrew language itself represents numbers using words, ancient people often used a type of shorthand, employing lines or dots similar to modern-day tally marks.
+Those would have been relatively easy to misread, and most potential scribal errors in Old Testament manuscripts involve exactly that level of discrepancy (2 Samuel 10:18; 1 Chronicles 19:18; 1 Kings 4:26; 2 Chronicles 9:25; 36:9; 2 Kings 24:8).

-This solution cleanly resolves the primary problems noted above:
+This second solution cleanly resolves some primary problems:

 • It more easily correlates Israel’s size with Scripture’s description of their relationship to other nations, with a total troop count of around 5,500.

-• It more easily aligns with historical understanding of the size of contemporary cultures, bringing the total population to around thirty thousand.
+• It more easily aligns with the historical understanding of the size of contemporary cultures, bringing the total population to around 30,000.

 • It results in a more reasonable ratio of firstborn to non-firstborn as recorded in the census, with an average family size of about 8 children.

-However, this option also raises its own questions:
+However, this option is not without its own difficulties:

-• It requires the copyist error referenced above in Numbers 1:46; otherwise, the total numbers do not correspond.
+• It requires a copyist’s error in Numbers 1:46; otherwise, the total numbers do not correspond.

-• Some scholars insist the Hebrew grammar of the passage implies ‘eleph means a literal “thousand.”
+• Some scholars insist the Hebrew grammar of the passage requires ‘elep to mean a literal “thousand.”

 Option Three: Unknown Size; Alternate Numeric Base

-Another possibility is that Moses was not using a “base ten” numeric system.
+Another possibility is that Moses was not using a base 10 numeric system.
 Especially in the ancient world, cultures might count by other quantities, such as 60, rather than by 10.
 This changes the meaning of recorded numbers.
 As a modern parallel:

-• Writing 100 in decimal, or base ten, means “one hundred,” as in the number of yards on an American football field.
+• Writing 100 in decimal, or base 10, means “one hundred,” as in the number of yards on an American football field.

-• Writing 100 in hexadecimal, a base 16 system, means “two hundred fifty six,” as in the number of squares on four chess boards.
+• Writing 100 in hexadecimal, a base 16 system, means “two hundred, fifty-six,” as in the total number of squares on four chess boards.